International Healthcare Management - Sligo St. Angela's

 Flexible learning courses are popular, and they fill on a first come, first served basis.
 There are two major intake periods throughout the academic year, September and January.

 For January start courses, applications typically open in October, and for September start courses, applications typically open in February.
-Closing dates for applications are listed on the individual course webpages.
+Closing dates for applications are listed on the individual course webpage.

-This exciting programme has been developed as a response to an identified need in international healthcare for a postgraduate programme which focuses on health care management.
+This exciting programme has been developed as a response to an identified need in international healthcare for a postgraduate programme which focuses on healthcare management.
 The purpose of the programme is to prepare healthcare professionals to assume the role of managers and leaders in various health care settings globally.

 Who should apply?